stonerlab/Stoner-PythonCode/_sources/UserGuide/datafolder.rst.txt

 A common case is that you have measured lots of data curves and now have a large stack of data files sitting in a tree of folders on disc and now need to process all of them with some code.
 The :py:mod:`Stoner.Folders` contains classes to make this job easy.
-The top level class :py:class:`DataFolder` is designed to complement the :py:class:`Stoner.Util.Data` as a one stop solution for most cases.
-Like :py:class:`Stoner.Util.Data`, :py:class:`Stoner.Folders.DataFolder` is exported directly from the :py:mod:`Stoner` package.
+The top level class :py:class:`DataFolder` is designed to complement the :py:class:`Stoner.Core.Data` as a one stop solution for most cases.
+Like :py:class:`Stoner.Core.Data`, :py:class:`Stoner.Folders.DataFolder` is exported directly from the :py:mod:`Stoner` package.

 Building a (virtual) Folder of Data Files